Nikola Đurđić: Partizan

 On 21 June 2016, Đurđić was transferred to Serbian club Partizan.
 He signed a two-year deal and was given the number 40 shirt.

 Randers

 In January 2017, Đurđić moved to Danish club Randers.
 His debut at the club would be postponed due to an injury, that kept him sidelined for two months. Đurđić made his first competitive appearance in a 0–1 loss against Odense BK on 18 April.

 Hammarby

 2018

 On 15 March 2018, Đurđić joined Hammarby IF, the third Swedish club in his career.
 He signed a one-year contract (with an option for two further) with the Allsvenskan side. Đurđić had a flying start to his stint at the club, scoring 6 goals in 10 games as Hammarby was placed first in the league mid-season.
-He subsequently signed a new three and half-year deal with the side on 2 July.
+He subsequently signed a new three-and-a-half-year deal with the side on 2 July.
 Hammarby eventually fell of in the table, and finished 4th in the league, with Đurđić scoring 13 goals in 27 games.